freqtrade/freqtrade/docs/JOSS_paper/paper.md

 # On-going research

 Emergent Methods, based in Arvada CO, is actively using `FreqAI` to perform large scale experiments aimed at comparing machine learning libraries in live and historical environments.
-Past projects include backtesting parametric sweeps, while active projects include a 3 week live deployment comparison between `CatboosRegressor`, `LightGBMRegressor`, and `XGBoostRegressor`.
+Past projects include backtesting parametric sweeps, while active projects include a 3 week live deployment comparison between `CatboostRegressor`, `LightGBMRegressor`, and `XGBoostRegressor`.
 Results from these studies are planned for submission to scientific journals as well as more general data science blogs (e.g. Medium).

 # Installing and running `FreqAI`